vikasreddymusku/Agentic-Loop/README.md

 - Cheerio
 - Vitest

-Playwright is installed for future browser/dynamic rendering support, but browser fallback is **not yet integrated into the parser pipeline**.
+Playwright is installed but browser fallback is **not yet connected to the parser pipeline**.

 ---